robotology-playground/Robust-View-Graph-SLAM/README.md

 ## Running the MATLAB code
 The MATLAB code isn't yet available, but we will upload the code soon.
-In order to run our MATLAB implementation, you would need to install GP-stuff (we use their sparse inverse, if you have an alternative solution, then you may skip this step:
+In order to run our MATLAB implementation, you would need to install [**GP-stuff**](http://research.cs.aalto.fi/pml/software/gpstuff/) (we use their sparse inverse, if you have an alternative solution, then you may skip this step):
 ```
 git clone https://github.com/gpstuff-dev/gpstuff
 ```